Ebe, Enugu State

 Ebe is a town in Udi local government of Enugu State, Nigeria.
-Historically Ebe is the first of the seven sons of Ojebe Ogene, others sons includes, Abor, Awhum, Okpatu, Umulumgbe, Ukana, and Ukehe.
+Ebe is named after the first of the eight sons of Ojebe Ogene, others sons includes, Abor, Awhum, Okpatu, Umulumgbe, Ukana, Umuoka and Ukehe.
+According to local oral tradition, Ebe was the initial settlement, and as the family grew, subsequent generations moved out to establish seven more new towns named after members of the family.

 Geography

 Ebe borders the towns of Ngwo, Egede, Abor, and Eke.

 Governance

 Traditional ruler

 HRH Igwe Cyril Ogbozor is the current ruler of Ebe community.

 Festival

 Odo Festival

 Every two years the seven villages in Ebe come together with various groups of odo masquerade to celebrate the Odo Festival.